Must-visit Geothermal Parks in New Zealand

 With hot pools fed by geothermal springs, Wairakei Terraces is a place where you can experience the tranquillity of geothermal waters and see some stunning terraces, geysers and hot springs.
 The Wairakei Terraces also make one of the great 10 Things to Do in Taupo at Night.

 Location: Taupo.
-Wairakei Terraces is on State Highway 1 in Wairakei 7km from Taupo.
+Wairakei Terraces is on State Highway 1 in Wairakei 7km (4 miles) from Taupo.

 8. Tokaanu Thermal Walk